 3. Expect resistance.

 Also, prepare for some resistance from your teen in the planning.
 Like many teens, Lee, from Norwalk, Connecticut, wants to do “absolutely nothing” for the entire summer.
 During the school year, Lee juggles five honor’s classes, church youth group and marching band.
-Summer is her time to de-stress.
+Summer for this teenager is her time to de-stress.

 4. Promote Balance

-While Damour understands that teens, like Lee, desire to do nothing during the summer, she believes that teens benefit most from a balance of scheduled activities and leisure.
+While Damour understands that teens, like Lee, desire to do nothing during the summer, she believes that the best benefit comes from a summer for teenagers that balances scheduled activities and leisure.
 She encourages some structure in each day.

 “Whether it is travel, volunteering or paid work, teens need to have somewhere to be each day in order to create some structure,” Damour says.